Camille Razat

 Camille Émilie Razat (born 1 March 1994) is a French actress and model.
-She is known for playing Léa Morel in France 2 drama The Disappearance, Salome in Josée Dayan's Capitaine Marleau and Camille in the Netflix television series Emily in Paris.
+She is known for playing Léa Morel in France 2 drama The Disappearance, Salome in Josée Dayan's Capitaine Marleau, Camille in the Netflix television series Emily in Paris, and the one-eyed witch in the Netflix series Néro the Assassin.

-Biography
+Early life and education

-Camille Razat was born in Saint-Jean, Haute-Garonne.
+Camille Razat was born in Saint-Jean, Haute-Garonne, France and spent her early childhood in Montberon before moving to Toulouse.
 She completed her schooling at the Lycée Saint-Sernin in Toulouse.
-At 16, she began her career in modelling.
+At 16, she began her career in modelling, moving to Paris at 18.
+Razat later studied acting at Cours Florent drama school there, where she trained in theatre and screen performance.